metlandus/renart-case-backend/README.md

 - Develop a RESTful API that serves product data from a given JSON file.
 - Each product contains:
   - `name`: Name of the product
-  - `popularityScore`: Popularity score as a percentage
+  - `popularityScore`: Popularity score in the scale of 5
   - `weight`: Weight in grams
   - `images`: Array of 3 image URLs (1 per color)
 - **Dynamic Price Calculation**: